 Lycium berry extract (Lycium Barbarum)

-Sarsaparila (Sarsaparilla Smilax)
+Sarsaparila

-Alpha Lipoic Acid as
+Alpha Lipoic acid as

 antioxidant

-Strabismus Research Update
+Strabismus Research study

 The prevalence of strabismus and amblyopia in Japanese elementary school